Tencent/TencentKonaSMSuite/kona-crypto/README.md

 For providing the above features, `KonaCrypto` implements the JDK-specified Service Provider Interfaces (SPIs), such as KeyPairGeneratorSpi，SignatureSpi，CipherSpi，MessageDigestSpi，MacSpi and KeyAgreementSpi.

+## Implementations

+Tencent Kona Crypto provides pure Java-based SM2, SM3 and SM4, and also JNI and OpenSSL-based SM3 and SM4 (SM2 implementation is on the way).
+The latter supports Linux x86_64/aarch64 platforms.
+OpenSSL version 3.3.1 is used by default, but versions 3.0 and later can be supported.

+The pure Java-based implementations is enabled.
+The java system property `com.tencent.kona.useNativeCrypto` can be used to enable the OpenSSL-based implementation.
+The additional system property `com.tencent.kona.openssl.crypto.lib.path` is used to specify an alternative local OpenSSL crypto lib file (`libcrypto.so`).
+The value of this property is a local absolute path.

 ## Usages
 Now that `KonaCrypto` is based on JCA framework, then the usages are the same as other JCA implementations, such as [SunJCE] and [SunEC].
 Understanding the design and coding style on JCA really helps for applying `KonaCrypto`, please read the official [JCA reference].